tomlurge/visionion/README.md

 - From the D3 creator himself: [bar + sum: d3.js, react.js, & Flux](http://bl.ocks.org/milroc/d22bbf92231876505e5d)
 - Scalable Data Visualization - [React.js Conference 2015 talk and demo] (https://github.com/znation/scalable-data-visualization)

+But there is a problem: both React.js and D3.js want to control the DOM.
+It is possible to tell React to stay away from the D3 part of the DOM but the question is what benefits React can then provide to us.

-[Angular.js](http://angularjs.org/) is a runner up.
+[Angular.js](http://angularjs.org/) is runner up.
 It integrates nicely [with](http://briantford.com/blog/angular-d3.html "Using the D3.js Visualization Library with AngularJS") D3.js. and [with](http://square.github.com/cube/) MongoDB (also [here](http://square.github.com/cubism/)).
 But it currently undergoes a major rework.
 Version 2 is expected for the end of 2015 and will (try to) incorporate the good (declarative) parts of React.js.

-Until then we'll stick with React.js.
+Status: undecided.
+Slight advantage for Angular.

 >TODO
 >we'll know more after the first prototype.